Guide to Malaga Airport

 Price: €3.
 You can’t use the bus multi-journey card for the airport bus.

 Why take the bus instead of the train?
 It’s the best option if your accommodation in hotel is in the city centre or near La Malagueta.
+Buses are the only public transport option if your flight leaves or arrives in the small hours.
 It is, however, more expensive and can be held up in traffic.

 Malaga has two main taxi companies providing services between the airport and the city centre: Radio Taxi (tel: 952 040 804) and Unitaxi (952 333 333).